-No special provisions will be made for students who miss a lecture, except for those who have approved accommodations or a documented illness.
+No special provisions will be made for students who miss a lecture, except for those who have valid accommodations approved by the university.
 Prior to registering in this course, students should understand that their absences could adversely affect their grades.
 If a student misses three or more lectures, the student will forego all participation marks.
 If a student misses five or more lectures, the student will fail to complete the necessary work for assessing course performance and will receive a failing grade in the course (unless an accommodation in accordance with university policies and procedures has been granted).
-Students will be considered to have attended a lecture only if they show up on time, remain connected for at least 150 of the 180 minutes of each lecture, and keep their camera on during their entire attendance.
+Students will be considered to have attended a lecture only if they show up on time and remain in class for at least 150 of the 180 minutes of each lecture.
 Students who cannot attend class regularly should not enroll in the course, and if they do, they do so at their own risk.

-Online Etiquette
+Course Etiquette

-Some components of this course will involve online interactions.
-To ensure the best experience for all students, please honor the following rules of etiquette:
+Some components of this course will involve online meetings.
+To ensure the best experience for all students involved, please honor the following rules of etiquette:

-- Connect to class on time. - Students are expected to have their camera on for the entire duration of the lecture (including testing periods), unless instructed otherwise. - Use a desktop computer or laptop if possible (as opposed to a cell phone or tablet). - Ensure that you are in a private location to protect the confidentiality of discussions. - To minimize background noise, kindly mute your microphone for the entire class until you are invited to speak or directed otherwise. - Unless invited by your instructor, do not share your screen in the meeting.
+- Connect to scheduled meetings on time. - Students are expected to have their camera on for the entire duration of online meetings (including testing periods), unless instructed otherwise. - Use a laptop computer (as opposed to a cell phone or a tablet). - Ensure that you are in a private location to protect the confidentiality of discussions. - To minimize background noise, kindly mute your microphone until you are invited to speak or directed otherwise. - Unless invited by your instructor, do not share your screen in the meeting.

-The course instructor will act as the moderator for the class and will deal with any questions from participants.
+The course instructor will act as the moderator for online discussions and will deal with any questions from participants.
 To participate, please follow these guidelines: